sgraden/vpc/console-tutorial.md

 ## Congratulations!

-You've successfully created and configured a VPC and subnet, a virtual server instance, and a floating IP address.
+You've successfully created and configured a VPC and a subnet, a virtual server instance, and a floating IP address.
 You can continue to develop your VPC by adding more instances and subnets.